-Learn how to configure a transcoder in Wowza Streaming Cloud™ to deliver streams over Wowza CDN on Fastly.
+Learn how to configure a live stream or transcoder in Wowza Streaming Cloud™ to deliver streams over Wowza CDN on Fastly.
 This configuration provides an alternative integrated CDN option for reliable delivery in regions around the world.

 About streaming over Wowza CDN on Fastly

-- Ultra low latency streams aren't compatible with Wowza CDN on Fastly
+Note: Ultra low latency streams aren't compatible with Wowza CDN on Fastly.

 Add a transcoder

-To get started with Wowza CDN on Fastly, first create a transcoder and add one or more output renditions.
+To use Wowza CDN on Fastly with a transcoder, first create a transcoder and then add one or more output renditions.

 - In Wowza Streaming Cloud, click Advanced on the menu bar, click Transcoders, and then click Add Transcoder.